slsa-framework/slsa-github-generator-go/SPECIFICATIONS.md

 ### Provenance Verification

-Given an artifact and a signed provenance, a consumer must verify the authenticity, integrity, proof of service-generation, and non-falsifiability of the provenance in order to make accurate risk based assessments based on their security posture.
+Given an artifact and a signed provenance, a consumer must verify the authenticity, integrity, proof of service-generation, and non-forgeability of the provenance in order to make accurate risk based assessments based on their security posture.

 Authenticity and integrity come from the digital signature on the provenance that was created using a private key accessible only to the service generating the provenance.
 The ephemeral key is generated and stored inside the isolated builder VM.